vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/DOTS/Entities/Errors/Dependencies.md

 ### Resolution

 :::warning
 Other exceptions may lead to dependency errors, so be careful to resolve the easiest ones first!
+Errors thrown immediately *after* this error can be the root cause.
 :::

 #### Utilise JobHandles